rohinigudimetla/gymcraft/README.md

 # Implementation Description

-For each assignment, please answer the following:
+For the assignment, please answer the following:

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.